 Our engineers have complete ownership over their projects, all the way from inception to production and beyond.
 It begins even before any code is written, through close collaboration and brainstorms with our product teams so that our engineers understand not just the what of what they are building but the why.
 Understanding the business case of our projects is critical throughout the building, testing, staging, and production processes.

 By fostering an environment that encourages ownership, our teams can focus on delivering strong outcomes while identifying areas of opportunity.
-We constantly search for the root causes of both successes and failures to improve how our teams work.
+We constantly search for the root causes of both successes and failures to improve how we operate as an engineering-first company.
 Ownership isn’t just about fixing bugs in production or problems in production incidents; it’s about optimizing how we run our projects as we work on them and being proactive in our approach.

 One of our teams recently adopted a process called Operational Excellence in an effort to monitor code running in production.
 They designated one member of the team to evaluate the code’s performance in production during a sprint and then present their findings to the rest of the team.
 The team then came together to fix any bugs and determine if any efficiency gains could be made to really own the running of their code in production.